bvisokay/nested-file-fetcher/README.md

 - :camera_flash: Moving files from a Google Pixel phone to a hard drive, all of the photos taken in "portrait mode" were automatically put in a subfolder with the original non-portrait-mode photo

-- :file_folder: To move all of nested photos back into one folder is very repetitive and time consuming...
-In my case there was 3800 files in 1900 folders!
+- :file_folder: To move all of these nested photos back into one folder is very repetitive and time consuming.
+In my case there was 3800 files in 1900 folders...

-- Option #1: Use window file explorer to search for \*.jpg. it will bring up all the pictures.
-Search for mulitple file types by separating with OR (case sensitive)
+- Option #1: Use window file explorer to search for \*.jpg. it will bring up all the images with that file extension.
+Search for multiple file types by separating with OR (case sensitive) `*.jpg OR *.png OR *.svg`

-- `*.jpg OR .png OR .svg`
+- Option #2: Use this script to programmatically move all of the nested images in the subfolders to one results folder

-- Option #2: Use this script to programatically move all of the nested images in the subfolders to one results folder
+- Supported file types out-of-the-box include: jpeg, jpg, png, gif, svg, pdf, and ico

-- Supported file types include: jpeg, jpg, png, gif, svg, pdf, and ico
+- The target file-types can be changed by updating one line of code (line 36)

-- The target file-types can be changed by updating one line of code
+- Support for folders within folders

 ### Using the Script